 The CSI was developed by Statistics Canada (the Centre for Justice Statistics).
 The use of weighting by crime severity is a measurement innovation that factors for the obvious: not all criminal incidents are equal.
 More severe crime (e.g., homicide) has a much larger impact on public safety than relatively minor crime (e.g., a stolen vehicle theft from vehicle).
 Severity weightings are based on Canadian judicial sentencing data.

-In order to show more timely results for Edmonton's CSI, the figures shown here are based on EPS estimates.
+In order to show more timely results for Edmonton's CSI, the figures shown above are based on EPS calculations.
 Small margins of error are to be expected between what is published here and what Statistics Canada publishes annually.